Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 Things to Do in Kota Kinabalu

-It might surprise you to learn that there’s plenty of things to do in Kota Kinabalu — from sightseeing, wildlife adventures and shopping.
+It might surprise you that there’s plenty of things to do in Kota Kinabalu — from sightseeing, wildlife adventures, food hunting and shopping.
 Its prime location also makes the city a great base for fun day trips, several of which are less than a 2-hour drive away!

-1) Snorkel or Dive at Tunku Abdul Rahman National Park
+1) Snorkel or dive at Tunku Abdul Rahman Park

-*Pro-tip: February and March is whale shark season — these gentle giants typically grow up to 12m in length!
+*Pro-tip: February and March are whale shark season — these gentle giants typically grow up to 12m in length!
 Our guide managed to see eight whale sharks last season 🤯

 Tour timing: 8:45AM – 4PM